 Here are some great places to stay in Brussels for 2 days.

-Budget Accommodations: 2GO4, Grand Place Hostel, B&B Hotel Brussels
+- Budget Accommodations: 2GO4 Quality Hostel Brussels Grand Place, or B&B Hotel Brussels

-Mid Range/ Affordable Luxury: Warwick Brussels, Hotel Hubert
+- Mid Range/ Affordable Luxury: Hotel Hubert Grand Place

-Spring and Fall are the best times to visit Brussels.
-Summer brings large tourist crowds and scorching heat (that will melt your pralines 😉).
-While spring and Fall offer more temperate climates and cheaper prices on flights & hotels.
+- Spring and fall are the best times to visit Brussels – they offer more temperate climates and lower prices on flights & hotels.

 Let´s start with a walk to explore Brussels.